eldipa/book-of-gehn/posts/forensics/thesis-recovering/2016-12-18-Forensics-911-recovering-thesis.md

 ## Cloning the disk with `GNU ddrescue`

 There are a lot of tools for recovering out there, some are based in `dd`, other don't.
-I found quite useful the tool `GNU ddrescue` which despite the name it's not based in `dd` at all.
+I found quite useful the tool `GNU ddrescue`, which despite the name, it's not based in `dd` at all.

 Watch out there, there is also a tool called `dd_rescue` (notice the underscore) that has nothing to do with `GNU ddrescue`.